i-dream-of-ai/hyperbrowser/README.md

 # Hyperbrowser MCP Server

 This project is a server implementation for the Hyperbrowser using the Model Context Protocol (MCP).
 The server provides various tools to scrape, extract structured data, and crawl webpages.
+It also provides easy access to general purpose browser agents like OpenAI's CUA, Anthropic's Claude Computer Use, and Browser Use.

 More information about the Hyperbrowser can be found [here](https://docs.hyperbrowser.ai/).
 The hyperbrowser API supports a superset of features present in the mcp server.